hintmedia/railsdock/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/railsdock.
+Bug reports and pull requests are welcome on GitHub at https://github.com/hintmedia/railsdock.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Code of Conduct

-Everyone interacting in the Railsdock project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/railsdock/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Railsdock project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/hintmedia/railsdock/blob/master/CODE_OF_CONDUCT.md).

 ## Copyright

-Copyright (c) 2019 Nate Vick.
+Copyright (c) 2019 Hint.
 See [MIT License](LICENSE.txt) for further details.